TomasKulhanek/TomasKulhanek.github.io/index.md

 I'm software developer with a special focus on scientific software.

-In the past I focused on the modeling methodologies and integrating algorithm and simulation computation into grid and cloud computing.
-With my colleagues we have developed solution using backend technologies (.NET, [ServiceStack](https://github.com/ServiceStack/ServiceStack), Java and [Spring](https://spring.io/), recentlz Python, Flask) and frontend technologies (HTML5, Javascript and standards WebAssembly, WebGL and libraries and frameworks [Aurelia](https://aurelia.io),[babylonjs](https://www.babylonjs.com/), [Emscripten](https://emscripten.org/) ).
+In the past I joined multidisciplinar team focused on medicine and pathophysiology, modeling and simulation, high performance computation in grid and cloud computing networks.
+With my colleagues we have developed solution using backend technologies (.NET, [ServiceStack](https://github.com/ServiceStack/ServiceStack), Java and [Spring](https://spring.io/), recently Python, Flask) and frontend  or backend-less technologies (HTML5, Javascript and standards WebAssembly, WebGL and libraries and frameworks [Aurelia](https://aurelia.io),[babylonjs](https://www.babylonjs.com/), [Emscripten](https://emscripten.org/) ).

-I have been covering these scientific domains: computational physiology, integrative structural biology, psychoacoustic and auditory perception research.
+I have a pleasure to work with experts in these scientific domains: computational physiology, integrative structural biology, psychoacoustic and auditory perception research.

 ## Current projects
  * **eGolem** - Virtual patient mannequin with realistic breathing, connected to ECMO device mockup and simulator of blood gases to train healthcare staff and show pathophysiology behind. [egolem.online](https://egolem.online)